varun-rajesh/ece500-kria-guide/kr260_regular_platform_setup.md

 Now, can generate a bitstream.
 Click on `Generate Bitstream` in the `Flow Navigator`.
 A warning saying no implementation is found should pop up.
 This is just saying you haven't ran Synthesis and PnR yet.
 Hit Yes, and run the bitstream generation.

 This will take a while!
 You can monitor the progress by clicking on the `Design Runs` tab in the bottom ribbon.
 View the implementation when it's done.
+Disregard the `Critical Warning` regarding the clock source pin.

 Finally, in the `Flow Navigator` click on `Export Platform`.
 Select `Hardware and Hardware Emulation` in the `Platform Type`.
 Make sure to check the `Include Bitstream` option in the `Platform State` window.
 Give the platform whatever name you'd like in the two tabs, just make note of where the `.xsa` file ends up.